Vinayakbora/Vinayakbora/README.md

 ### Hi there 👋
 I am Vinayak Bora,I am currently pursuing my Bachelor's in Computer Science.
 I am a pre-final year CS under-grad from SRMIST KTR Campus, Chennai.
 I am a front-end developer and an ML and AI enthusiast.
-Most recently working on Android.
+Most recently working on Android Development.

 ---